-The leadership of the LIBDC is comprised of the Executive Board, the Board of Directors and the Emeritus Board.
+The leadership of the LIBDC is comprised of the Executive Board, the Advisory Board and the Emeritus Board.

 Richard AmsterdamVice President, New York Business Development Corp.

 Rich is a Vice President and Commercial Loan Officer, responsible for providing loans in Nassau, Suffolk, Kings, Queens and New York counties.

 Rich joined NYBDC in May 2006.
 He has over 15 years experience in banking and finance, having most recently worked for M&T Bank as the Managing Officer of the Garden City Business and Professional Banking Center.
 Prior to that, Rich worked in Fleet Bank’s Small Business Services group and at Citibank in the Management Associate program and retail branch banking.